Frequently Asked Questions, Mysteries & Misconceptions

 Was Mother Shipton burned at the stake?

 Though there is excellent evidence she was threatened with burning at the stake due to the prediction above (predicting the death of the Archbishop), there is no evidence she was ever burned at the stake.
 We cannot know for sure, based on the historical evidence, one way or another, as "witches" certainly were burned in her lifetime.
-Another oft-repeated prophecy that suggested she was going to be burned was another forgery, created by an American religious sect in the 1920s.
+Another oft-repeated prophecy that suggested she was going to be burned was another forgery, created by an American religious sect in the 1930's.
 It is very possible Mother Shipton lived to the age of 73 and died naturally (1488-1561).

 Did Mother Shipton accurately predict the Great Fire of London of 1666?